Rheinsteig Trail: Hike & Wine in The Heart of Germany

 Do not litter, prevent noise, stay on the marked trails, do not disturb wildlife or grazing animals, and respect protected areas.

-Public transport along the Rheinsteig
+Public Transport Along the Rheinsteig

 Since there is a connection to public transport in every town along the Rheinsteig and a train station in almost everywhere along the way in the Rhine Valley, the stages can also be customised.
 Thanks to the good transport connections, only daily stages are also possible without any problems - you can return to the starting point by bus, train or even boat without any problems.